ppy/osu-wiki/news/2016/2016-07-23-aspire-2-concludes-winners-announced.md

 It isn't over yet, though!

-[Asahina Momoko](https://osu.ppy.sh/users/3650145) nearly snatched first place for themselves with an exceptional performance, but came just a little below the mark in second place.
+::Asahina Momoko::{ user-id=3650145 } nearly snatched first place for themselves with an exceptional performance, but came just a little below the mark in second place.
 Their entry was marked with possibly the best implementation of hold sliders that osu! has ever seen - giving the developers some serious thinking to do about introducing the element to the game officially!
 They take home 3 months of osu! supporter for themselves, and the knowledge that their work may have had a profound effect on the future of the game.
 [Play their entry here!](https://osu.ppy.sh/beatmapsets/484896)

 A number of other entrants had entries worthy of an Honorable Mention: